 - Review your medical record, as provided by law, without charge and obtain a copy of your medical record for which the Student Health Center can charge a reasonable fee.
 You cannot be denied a copy solely because you cannot afford to pay.

 - Complain without fear of reprisals about the care and services you are receiving and to have the Student Medical Services respond to you and if you request it, a written response.
-Complaints, suggestions or compliments may be directed via email to the Patient Advocate, the Executive Director, or the Assistant Vice President for Student Life.
+Complaints, suggestions or compliments may be directed via email to the Patient Advocate or the Executive Director.

 Your responsibilities as a patient:

 - You have a responsibility to be courteous to staff and other patients.
 People accompanying you share this responsibility with you.

 - You have the responsibility to observe the rules of the Institute -- especially the rules of safety.

 - You have the responsibility to keep your appointments and be on time or to call and reschedule or cancel them so another can use the time.

 - You have the responsibility to give a complete and accurate medical history, and to promptly report any changes or additions.

 - You have the responsibility to follow the mutually agreed-upon prescribed course of your treatment, and to inform your doctor, nurse or other health care provider of any improvement or deterioration in your health related to this course of treatment.

 - You have the responsibility to pay your bills promptly; to provide the necessary insurance information for processing them, and to ask any questions you have about them as soon as possible.